If World War I was a war defined by immobility, stasis, and defense,

 The success of the jeep came it its ruggedness.
 The small, four-cylinder engine was capable of around twenty miles per gallon, and could carry either five soldiers or eight hundred pounds of cargo.

 These vehicles were also four wheel drive, meaning that they were perfect for cross-country driving.
 Jeeps were able to drive through territory and surfaces that other vehicles couldn’t, making them exceptionally valuable vehicles.
+Many military members and veterans still drive them today as their vehicle of choice.
+Here you can learn more about military and veterans auto insurance.

 The speed and ease of use of a jeep meant that they were perfectly suited to reconnaissance and often worked closely in tandem with airborne regiments.